Table of Contents

 Posterior abdominal hernias

 Congenital lumbar hernias are more common than the acquired hernias.
-Acquired hernias may be either primary or secondary.
+Acquired hernias may be primary or secondary.